smphys/smphys.github.io/_members/Chitta.md

 ---

-Ellie worked in the lab as an undergraduate Stanford University King Center Fellow.
-Her work demonstrated that incarcerated populations have access to different TB diagnostics in Brazil.
+Dr. Chittatosh Pal worked in the lab as an Ph.D Scholar.
+His work demonstrated that xxxxxxxxxxxxxx.